- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate the risk of data loss due to hardware failure, it is recommended to regularly backup the data stored on the NAS device to an external storage device or a cloud backup service.
 Additionally, monitoring the health of the NAS device, keeping the firmware up to date, and ensuring proper cooling and power supply can help minimize the chances of hardware failure and subsequent data loss.

-Although NAS My Cloud EX2 Ultra can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS My Cloud EX2 Ultra can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -